TeamREPENTOGON/REPENTOGON/docs/docs/Game.md

 ___
 ### StartStageTransition ()  {: aria-label='Modified Functions' }
 #### void StartStageTransition ( boolean SameStage, int TransitionOverride, [EntityPlayer](EntityPlayer.md) Player = nil ) {: .copyable aria-label='Modified Functions' }
-Fixed the crash that sometimes occured due to an incorrect call on the C++ side.
+Fixed the crash that sometimes occurred due to an incorrect call on the C++ side.
 `Player` is now optional (will default to `GetPlayer(0)`).

 ___